 Special Programs for Kids & Teens

-Find a learning buddy at the library!
+Find a learning buddy at the Seattle library!
 During certain hours, young learners can be partnered with a high school mentor to help them improve their math and reading skills through games and other fun activities.

 Teens can volunteer and earn credit for school!
 The Teen Service Learning program also provides job skills and encourages young people to help their community.

 Get help at the Seattle Library.

 Find housing resources and referrals with help from the Community Resource Specialist at the Central Library.
 The Seattle Library’s CRS connects library visitors to many different services, including housing, behavioral and mental health, vocational training, food assistance, legal support, domestic violence support, medical care and more.